 Originally I jumped into No Excuses Game Jam with The Labyrinthine Night as another fun, small project to complete, a way of improving my dev skills.
 However, scope crept out of hand just before the halfway point and life events kept me from meeting the deadline.
 Instead of throwing the idea out or onto the backburner I stuck with the spirit of the jam, and I whittled away at it as often as my schedule would allow.
 I now wanted to finally release more than one game in a 3-month period; with The Labyrinthine Night that was made possible.

 Want to know more?
 I'll be writing up a postmortem for The Labyrinthine Night and posting it on my blog.
 Stay tuned!

 How I Made This

-- The Labyrinthine Night was built with Godot Engine (I love it I love it I love it 3.0 HYPE).
+- The Labyrinthine Night was built with Godot Engine (I love it I love it I love it).

 - Player/background sprites and objects were provided by the Slasher Forest Tile Pack by VexedEnigma.
-Check out her other work as well, it's great!
+Check out his other work as well, it's great!

 - The Edit Undo Line font was used for the menus, and the Volter (Goldfish) font was used for dialogue.